 Using conservation auctions, or competitive tenders, enables identification of least cost conservation service providers.
 Conservation auctions allow buyers of ecosystem services (usually governments) to reduce the effects of adverse selection and information asymmetries since the competitive nature of auctions avoids information rents, allowing measurement of minimum WTA (de Vries and Hanley, 2016).
 Because buyers and sellers possess better information, improved outcomes can be attained on behalf of both parties.
 Buyers can identify least cost providers, whilst suppliers with a comparative advantage can secure contracts by revealing their true opportunity cost.
-The cost effectiveness improvements associated with auctions over fixed priced schemes has been documented in other work (Schilizzi and Latacz-Lohmann, 2007; Windle and Rolfe, 2008; Stoneham et al., 2010; Rolfe et al., 2017) and may play a pivotal role in reducing further declines in agrobiodiversity because they are more efficient at supplying diversity.
+The cost effectiveness improvements associated with auctions over fixed priced schemes has been documented in other work (Schilizzi and Latacz-Lohmann, 2007; Windle and Rolfe, 2008; Stoneham et al., 2010; Rolfe et al., 2017) and may play a pivotal role in reducing further declines in agrobiodiversity

 Employing triage to rationalise investments in FAnGR may improve conservation outcomes.
 Few incentive schemes currently prioritise investments in FAnGR according to different value attributes of breed diversity.
 Yet, rationalisation is already being successfully employed for biodiversity and PGR conservation through gap analysis (Maxted et al., 2008; Vincent et al., 2013) and systematic priority setting (Maxted et al., 2012; Reinecke and Kilham, 2015).
 Employing similar approaches through triage (by differentiating breed support) may improve conservation outcomes and is particularly important where conservation funding is limited and a large number of breeds/varieties persist.

 Identifying agrobiodiversity hotspots may result in win-win outcomes though more targeted conservation responses.
-Extensive and low-input systems, often characteristic of small-holder and semi-subsistence farms, are likely to face a comparative advantage when supplying agrobiodiveristy conservation services due to topographical and ecological characteristics that constrain land use.
+Extensive and low-input systems, often characteristic of smallholder and semi-subsistence farms, are likely to have a comparative advantage when supplying agrobiodiveristy conservation services due to topographical and ecological characteristics that constrain land use.
 At the same time, traditional breeds/cultivars are often better adapted to these systems where biophysical characteristics restrict production with improved breeds and varieties.
-The development of novel tools to identify agrobiodiversity “hotspots” though GIS applications is now being pursued (see Pacicco et al., 2018) and would allow for more targeted conservation policy where the opportunity cost of conserving is least and positive attitudes towards conservation may already persist.
+The development of novel tools to identify agrobiodiversity “hotspots” through GIS applications is now being pursued (see Pacicco et al., 2018) and would allow for more targeted conservation policy where the opportunity cost of conserving is least and positive attitudes towards conservation may already persist.

 Balancing pro-social and pro-environmental goals in PES site selection decisions may be at-odds with cost effectiveness.
 The effectiveness of PES schemes can be determined by four key factors; transaction and implementation costs, direct changes in resource use among participants, indirect effects of the programme and the effects on actual provision of ecosystem services (Börner et al., 2017).
 Employing different selection goals in PES has been a controversial topic but there are good arguments for not treating environmental and social equity goals as separate objectives.
-Yet, we show combining the two may result in a reduction of ecological effectiveness (e.g. diversity captured, land area conserved) or increased cost.
-At the same time, reduced social and poverty focus may undermine the effectiveness of PES schemes through negative behaviours due to perceptions of unfairness that can lead to crowing-out, non-compliance (moral hazard) and negative spillovers/indirect effects (Hanley and White, 2014; Pascual et al., 2014).
+Yet, we show that combining the two may result in a reduction of ecological effectiveness (e.g. diversity captured, land area conserved) or increased cost.
+At the same time, reduced social and poverty focus may undermine the effectiveness of PES schemes through negative behaviours due to perceptions of unfairness that can lead to crowding-out, non-compliance (moral hazard) and negative spill overs/indirect effects (Hanley and White, 2014; Pascual et al., 2014).
 Ultimately, there is a need to established guidance around how such trade-offs are managed for better conservation outcomes.

 Limitations and further work

-Much of this work has focused on country-specific case studies.
+Much of this thesis has focused on country-specific case studies.
 There is a recognisable need to extrapolate these findings more broadly to other country contexts, where differences between developed and developing countries may be more acute (FAO, 2015).
 Indeed, where the drivers of genetic erosion vary across regions/countries alternate policy interventions may be necessary.